lovepreet-mikmak/mikmak-cloud-functions/readme.md

 - Inside settings on Your Repo, store the above copied service-account-key, project-id and topic-id as Secrets with names `GCP_SA_KEY` , `GCP_PROJECT_ID` and `GCP_PROJECT_TOPIC_ID` respectively .
 - Run `npm install`.
 - After making any changes to codebase, Run github actions workflow under actions tabs on github.
 - Upon Successfull workflow execution.
-A Google Cloud function with name `pub_sub_hello_world_example` will be created on GCP and on auto-triggering of this function will create a Google Cloud storage bucket and a file named as "logs.txt"  in that bucket.
+A Google Cloud function with name `export_csv_to_GCS` will be created on GCP and on auto-triggering of this function will create a Google Cloud storage bucket and a file with .csv extention in that bucket.
 - You can change the function name in the .github/workflows/deploy_cloud_functions.yml file.
 - Now your Cloud Function will automatically listen and trigger based upon time set for your topic in Google Cloud Scheduler.